 The flat membrane aperture is deployed symmetrically with the instrument/satellite centered and orthogonal to the rotating membrane, greatly simplifying the balancing of the rotating aperture.
-The lens aperture in operation is illustrated in Fig. 3.
+The meta-lens aperture in operation is illustrated in Figure 3.
 This architecture eliminates the concerns of shadowing of the solar arrays as well as blockage of signal reception from the GPS satellite constellation.

-As noted, the antenna system is based on a unique spinning membrane lens mentioned.
+As noted, the antenna system is based on a unique spinning membrane meta-lens mentioned.
 First introduced in 1949 as an artificial dielectric [7], the implementation as a phase shifting surface (very similar to reflectarrays) has proven a viable implementation approach [8].
-The method allows a lens antenna to be optimized over a small bandwidth with few layers.
-For GLOWS, the operation within 1.2 to 1.4 GHz for both the radar and radiometer, means the bandwidth (~15%) and relative electrical size (D/ $\lambda$ ~28) are small, simplifying the design problem.
-The GLOWS lens will consist offlexible substrate layers with an array of metallic elements.
-This process is well understood citehum,lau.
+The method allows a meta-lens antenna to be optimized over a small bandwidth with few layers.
+For GLOWS, the operation within 1.2 to 1.4 GHz for both the radar and radiometer, means the bandwidth (\sim 15%) and relative electrical size (D/ λ \sim 28) are small, simplifying the design problem.
+The GLOWS metalens will consist of flexible substrate layers with an array of thin metallic elements that electrically "form" the RF shape of the meta-lens system [8] [9].

-The baseline antenna feed implementation is a 50 cm diameter microstrip patch array containing two beamformers; one for vertical polarization and one for horizontal polarization.
+The baseline antenna feed implementation is a 50 cm diameter microstrip patch array containing two beamformers - one for vertical polarization and one for horizontal polarization.
 Each radiating element connects to the beamformer with short lengths of low-loss coaxial cable.
 The assembly easily supports the peak and average power handling with low loss and no multipaction.
-The feed provides an approximate 10 dB edge taper illumination of the lens/aperture.
+The feed provides an approximate 10 dB edge taper illumination of the meta-lens/aperture.
 This is chosen to achieve high beam and aperture efficiency; however, this parameter will be traded to optimize the radiometer performance.

-C. Radiometer Subsystem
+4.3 Radiometer Subsystem

 The GLOWS radiometer electronics follows the design of the successful SMAP radiometer.
-At L-band the totalpower gain architecture offers significant advantages over any alternative, and it is employed here.
-However, the need to detect in-band RFI prevents the use of the simplest direct-RF detection approach.
+At L-band the total power gain architecture offers significant advantages over any alternative, and it is employed here.
+However, the need to detect in-band RFI prevents the use of the simplest direct RF detection approach.
 The signal from each of the two beamformer/diplexer networks is fed to a coupler and then to a cascaded radiometer front end (RFE), radiometer back end (RBE), and radiometer digital electronics (RDE) chain.

 Couplers allow the injection of signal from an external noise source (NS); this noise source is redundant to the internal noise source, which will be used for calibration.
 Some filtering, to prevent or reduce RFI from the radar to enter the radiometer chain, will be added to the coupler assembly.
 The RFE contains the primary internal calibration switches and noise source, RF amplification, and additional filtering.
-The calibration switches are used to give the RF chain an RFIfree signal, to which the internal noise source signal is added, providing an RFI-free gain calibration.
+The calibration switches are used to give the RF chain an RFI-free signal, to which the internal noise source signal is added, providing an RFI-free gain calibration.

-D. Radar Subsystem
+4.4 Radar Subsystem

-The GLOWS radar design based on existing/maturing DoD/commercial radar flight hardware is proposed to exploit improvements in radar technology.
+GLOWS The radar design is based on existing/maturing DoD/commercial radar flight hardware.
+This approach is proposed to exploit the rapidly advancing improvements in radar technology.
 The architecture reflects a design based on existing flight hardware developed by our partners.
 The radar consists of five primary subsystems.
 The radar receiver/exciter (REX) contains a software defined radio (SDR) that provides up/down frequency conversion, A/D and D/A conversion, and waveform generation.
 The Radar Processor (RP) handles pulse / receive scheduling and processes and formats the raw samples from the REX.
 The RP also serves as the data interface between the payload and the host bus.